-AI For Student Services Grant
+AI Chat & Voice Bot for Student Services Grant

-AI FOR STUDENT SERVICES GRANT OVERVIEW
+AI CHAT & VOICE BOT FOR STUDENT SERVICES GRANT OVERVIEW

 This grant will enable your end-users to experience 24×7 instant, automated and personalized AI-powered chat support for their queries regarding student offices like IT, admissions, enrollment, financial aid, accounts, switchboard etc. It addresses their queries within seconds resulting in higher levels of engagement, higher student satisfaction rates and reduced service wait-times.
 It plays a vital role in proactive communication at an institution, ensures faster resolution of students’ queries via chat hence eliminating the number of calls and support costs.